web3data/web3data-js/docs/api.md

 ##### Returns

--  The detailed information for the specified contract.
+- `Promise.<object>`  The detailed information for the specified contract.